seiferma/Docker_Irssi/README.md

 The image contains the IRC client irssi.
 The image ensures that all connections are made through tor to protect the privacy while chatting.

+The image exposes a web interface at port 8080, through which the client can be accessed via a browser terminal.
+Please note that there is no access control or any other security mechanism.
+Please ensure security by limiting access to the web interface via a reverse proxy.

 In order to run this (and derived) images, you have to ensure that
 * the container is started with capabilities NET_ADMIN and NET_RAW